People

 Thesis title: Understanding and engineering cis-regulatory functions in Arabidopsis thaliana.

-Sam’s PhD research investigated the function of cis-regulatory elements in plants, with a focus on a nitrate-responsive gene regulatory circuit.
-He contributed to new techniques for assessing protein-DNA interactions and to investigating and engineering regulatory architecture in nitrate-responsive plant gene circuits [bioRxiv preprint].
+Sam’s PhD research investigated the function of cis-regulatory elements in plants, focusing on promoters in a nitrate-responsive gene regulatory circuit.
+He contributed to new techniques for assessing protein-DNA interactions and elucidating plant gene circuits [bioRxiv preprint].
 Sam completed a professional internship placement (PIPS) with the Open Bioeconomy Lab and is now a bioinformatician at Macomics, Cambridge, UK.

 Yaomin Cai 2018-2023